jtlovell/GENESPACE/readme.md

 ## Done
 ```

+The synteny-constrained hits and corresponding dotplots are stored by default in the /results directory.
 Once synteny is done, have a look at they synteny-constrained blastp hits.
-Here is an example of human and chimp syntenic anchors
+Here is an example of human and chimp syntenic anchors.

 ![](readme_files/figure-html/dotplot-1.png)<!-- -->

 ## 2.9 Find synteny-constrained orthogroups

-Using the synteny databases generated during `synteny`, split global orthogroups into subgraphs with edges only connected by syntenic edges.
+Using the syntenic and orthogroup databases generated during `synteny`, split global orthogroups into subgraphs with edges only connected by syntenic edges.
 The behavior of this function depends on whether `orthofinderInBlk = TRUE` or not.
 Here, since we are dealing with only haploid genomes, it only runs the global method.
 See 4.3 (syntenic orthogroup pipeline details) for details.

 ```r